sudney/spotify--moodboard/README.md

 ﻿# spotify-moodboard
  Spotify Moodboard gives you a way to view your music as a visual collage.
 The theme of the collage is customized to match your favorite music style.

+ I've [uploaded](https://whispering-plains-27367.herokuapp.com/) it, but because I'm still in development mode on Spotify I have to manually add users emails so that they can be given approved access.
  ![moodboardexample](https://user-images.githubusercontent.com/46584496/135787749-f50d3900-565c-4548-ac82-12d7715cbc34.png)

 # Spotify Web API